RWU Safe Zone Training

 - Participants will understand heterosexism, homophobia, and transphobia as social constructions and tools of oppression.

-- Participants will learn how they can be allies for the LGBTQ community through action steps they can take in their classrooms, peer groups, and campus community.
+- Participants will learn how they can be allies for the queer and trans communities through action steps they can take in their classrooms, peer groups, and campus community.

 Tier 2 - Moving from "Ally" to Advocate

-This tier will provide in-depth knowledge and awareness of issues faced by the LGBTQ community and will focus on how to become effective advocates.
-Participants in this tier will also have the opportunity to self-reflect, and critically examine societal issues faced by members of the LGBTQ community.
+This tier will provide in-depth knowledge and awareness of issues faced by the queer and trans communities and will focus on how to become effective advocates.
+Participants in this tier will also have the opportunity to self-reflect, and critically examine societal issues faced by members of the queer and trans communities.

-- Participants will examine issues prevalent in the LGBTQ community.
+- Participants will examine issues prevalent in the queer and trans communities.